 However, it only works so well because he’s very focused on me and never goes very far.
 So, I basically don’t even have to look back because I know he’ll be just a few feet behind me.
 And he has a pretty strong recall, which is obviously essential for off-leash walks.

 In case your dog’s recall isn’t that strong, you can also use a long leash to give him more freedom to sniff.

-So, as you can see, the reason why your dog might be sniffing so much is most likely because that’s simply what dogs do!
+So as you can see, the reason why your dog might be sniffing so much is most likely that it’s simply what dogs do!

-Dogs pretty much “see” the world with their noses, which is why they want to make use of their noses as much as possible.
+Dogs pretty much “see” the world with their noses, which is why they want use their noses as much as possible.

 If the sniffing gets a little too extreme, I highly recommend you make sure he actually gets enough time to use his sniffer (rather than trying to stop it entirely).

 Then, reward the behavior you want from him and decide where he’s allowed to sniff, and where he has to walk to heel or simply stay next to you.